 Register your travel plans

-Once you have locked in your travel plans, register your destination and contact details with us.
-It's quick, free and the Department of Foreign Affairs and Trade will know where you are and how to contact you if something goes wrong, like a natural disaster or family emergency.
-You can even register a group – phone us on 1300 555 135 (option 3) and ask for a group registration form.
+Once you have locked in your travel plans, register your destination and contact details with Smartraveller- it's quick and free.
+You can even register your group of friends together – phone us on 1300 555 135 (option 3) and ask for a group registration form.

 Check your passport